Franmil Reyes: Cleveland Indians / Guardians (2019–2022)

 On July 31, 2019, the Padres traded Reyes to the Cleveland Indians in a three-team trade that also included the Cincinnati Reds.
 The Indians also acquired Logan Allen and minor leaguer Victor Nova from the Padres and Yasiel Puig and minor league pitcher Scott Moss from the Reds, while the Reds acquired Trevor Bauer from the Indians and the Padres acquired minor leaguer Taylor Trammell from the Reds.

 In 2019 in aggregate Reyes batted .249/.310/.512.
 He made contact with the lowest percentage of pitches he swung at (65.4%) of all major league batters.
 Overall with the 2020 Cleveland Indians, Reyes batted .275 with nine home runs and 34 RBIs in 59 games.

 In 2021, Reyes batted .254 with 30 home runs, and 85 RBIs across 115 games.
 Reyes missed late May, and the entire month of June, due to an oblique strain.

 The Guardians designated Reyes for assignment on August 6, 2022.

 Chicago Cubs (2022)

 On August 8, 2022, Reyes was claimed off waivers by the Chicago Cubs.
+On August 23, Reyes made an appearance as a pitcher against the St. Louis Cardinals, and recorded his first career pitching strikeout against Paul DeJong.
 Reyes appeared in 48 games for the Cubs down the stretch, slashing .234/.301/.389 with 5 home runs and 19 RBI.
-He elected free agency on November 10, 2022.
+On November 10, Reyes was removed from the 40-man roster and sent outright to the Triple–A Iowa Cubs; he elected free agency the same day.

-Kansas City Royals (2023–present)
+Kansas City Royals (2023)

 On February 15, 2023, Reyes signed a minor league contract with the Kansas City Royals organization.
+On March 30, his contract was selected after making the Opening Day roster.
+He hit .186/.231/.288 with 2 home runs and 7 RBI in 19 games for Kansas City before he was optioned to the Triple-A Omaha Storm Chasers.
+On May 8, Reyes was designated for assignment following the acquisition of James McArthur.
+He elected free agency on May 11.

+Washington Nationals (2023)

+On May 18, 2023, Reyes signed a minor league contract with the Washington Nationals organization.
+In 34 games for the Triple–A Rochester Red Wings, he hit .219/.322/.383 with 5 home runs and 19 RBI.
+After spending time on the injured list with an undisclosed injury, Reyes was activated on August 11 and released by the Nationals.

+Hokkaido Nippon-Ham Fighters (2024–present)

+On January 8, 2024, Reyes signed a one-year contract with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
+On August 31, Reyes set a new club record for the longest hitting streak by a foreign player, passing Fernando Seguignol's previous record of 21.
+On October 23, 2024, Reyes re-signed with the Fighters to a one-year contract.